School of Education Policy

 Removal of Warning of Failure to Make Satisfactory Progress

 Students who receive a Warning of Failure to Make Satisfactory Progress must achieve a minimum grade point index (GPI) of 2.0 in the following semester, based upon a minimum of 12 semester credits.
-Students who fail to achieve a GPI of 2.0 or who accumulate additional grades of “D,” “I,” or “W” may not register for the following semester without permission from the advisor and the Associate Dean for Student Affairs.
-If a student does not meet the minimum GPI of 2.0 by the close of the second academic semester following the warning, the case may be referred to the Academic Cluster Council for review and determination of sanctions.
+Students who fail to achieve a GPI of 2.0 or who accumulate additional grades of “D,” “F,” “I,” or “W” may not register for the following semester without permission from the advisor and the Associate Dean for Student Affairs.
+If a student does not meet the minimum GPI of 2.0 by the close of the second academic semester following the warning, the case may be referred to the Academic Affairs Committee for review and determination of sanctions.

 Eligibility for Student Teaching Practicum